Waist

 The waist is the part of the abdomen between the rib cage and hips.
-On people with slim bodies, the waist is the narrowest part of the torso.
+Normally, it is the narrowest part of the torso.

 Waistline refers to the horizontal line where the waist is narrowest, or to the general appearance of the waist.

 Structure

 Because of this and because the waist is often synonymous with the stomach, one can become confused as to the exact location of the waist.
 Another confusing factor is that the waistline differs on different people.
 A study showed that self-reported measurements, as opposed to measurement done by a technician, underestimated waist circumference and this underestimation increased with increased body size.
 In the study, waist circumference measured at the level of the umbilicus was larger than that measured at the natural waist.

 To locate the natural waistline, one need simply stand upright and then tilt over to the side, keeping the legs and hips straight.
 Where the torso creases is the natural waistline.